-For other types of corporations in Canada, the corporate tax rate is 15% (as of January 1, 2012).
+For other types of corporations in Canada, the corporate tax rate is 15% after the general tax reduction.
+Without the general tax reduction, the basic rate of Part I tax is 38%.

 Types of Corporations in Canada